core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

 registration process.
 At the time of writing (~ 37 years after creating this registry), around 65 000 PENs are registered.
-We speak of the registrant for a PEN as the "PEN holder".
+In this document, the registrant for a PEN is referred to as the "PEN holder".

 The present specification makes the following SID ranges available to certain (current or future) PEN holders for allocation in a scheme defined